On behalf of the Board of Trustees I would like to welcome you to St Michael's Catholic School.

 The Board of Trustees is entrusted to work on behalf of the stakeholders of the school.
 Governance emphasises strategic leadership rather than administrative details, and ensures that the Board complies with legal and policy requirements as set by the Ministry of Education.
 The Board's focus is to ensure the needs of all students and their achievement is paramount.
 An important distinction is made in that the Board delegates all authority and accountability for the day to day operational organisation of St Michael's Catholic School to the Principal.

 The Board of Trustees is comprised of four Proprietors representatives, five elected parent representatives, the Principal and a teacher representative.
 The Proprietors applications are submitted to Bishop Pat Dunn for selection.
 Parent representatives must be nominated by a member of the school, and voted on by the school parent community.
 Re elections for the Parent representative positions are held every three years.
 The teacher representative is nominated and elected by the staff of the school.

-The Board Minutes will be uploaded to the website after they have been ratified at the next Board Meeting, so for example, the December 2012 Meeting was ratified at the February 2013 meeting and so will be loaded hence.
-Within the Board Minutes there may be Sections where the Board has gone ‘into Committee’; this means Confidential information has been shared.
+The Board Minutes will be uploaded to the website after they have been ratified at the next Board Meeting, so for example, the December 2016 Meeting was ratified at the February 2017 meeting and so will be loaded hence.
+Within the Board Minutes there may be Sections where the Board has gone 'into Committee'; this means confidential information has been shared.

 The main aim of the PTA is to fundraise for the 'extras' needed to benefit our children's education and to organise social occasions for parents and families to meet, have fun and be part of our school/parish community.
 We have many new faces on the PTA this year and we have established representatives for each class who will coordinate activities for your class specifically.

 We welcome any parents wanting to get involved in the PTA.
-We meet on the second Tuesday of each month at 7pm in the staffroom.
+PTA meetings are held twice per term at 7pm in the library.
+All are welcome!